Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Methods

-In this formulation we separate out the discharge placement effects ($\boldsymbol\gamma_n$) from other effects ($\boldsymbol\beta_n$).
-We do this so that we can structure the model for causally interpreting the discharge assignment effects.
-In addition, we utilize domain knowledge built into the ordering of the interventions, enforcing monotonicity of intervention effect by constraining the last five coefficients of $\boldsymbol\xi_n$ to non-positivity.
+where we allow the model parameters to vary across the data regionally, in a manner that emulates the type of nonlinearity seen in ReLU-nets.
+In Eq.~\ref{eq:pem} we separate out the discharge placement effects ($\boldsymbol\gamma_n$) from other effects ($\boldsymbol\beta_n$).
+Doing so makes it easier to structure the model for causally interpreting the discharge assignment effects.
+We incorporate domain knowledge by acuity-ordering the interventions, enforcing monotonicity of intervention effect by constraining the last five coefficients of $\boldsymbol\xi_n$ to non-positivity.